Articles & Guides

 “My kids always ask to mark the ballot for me when I vote,” says April Martin, a mom of a 7-year-old and 9-year-old from Stamford, Connecticut.
 “I had to wait 18 years to mark the ballot, so they can wait too.
 I want them to look forward to that.”

-For kids who just can’t wait that long, organizations like Kids Voting USA will simulate the upcoming presidential election (as well as some local races) by allowing children to vote online as soon as mail-in voting opens across the U.S. “Parents register their children, who are then sent a voter ID,” says Joannie Collins, chief administration officer of the Arizona Bar Foundation, which manages the site.
+For kids who just can’t wait that long, organizations like Kids Voting USA will simulate the upcoming presidential election for kids (as well as some local races) by allowing them to vote in a mock election online as soon as mail-in voting opens across the U.S. “Parents register their children, who are then sent a voter ID,” says Joannie Collins, chief administration officer of the Arizona Bar Foundation, which manages the site.
 “Once the children vote online, we mail them a sticker just like the real election.”

 Middle schoolers